 Even when it's not required by law, it's a good idea to carry workers' comp for the protection it offers.
 Health insurance providers can deny claims for work-related injuries, so you may decide to purchase this policy for yourself, especially if your work involves physical labor.

-As for when it's required, it depends on your ownership status.
+When it's required depends on your ownership status.
 For example:

 What’s more, the president, vice president, secretary, and treasurer of a corporation (other than a family farm corporation) may exempt themselves from coverage.
 But no more than four corporate officers can do so.
 They must also file a Rejection of Workers’ Compensation or Employers’ Liability Coverage with Iowa Workforce Development.